albertmeronyo/linked-edit-rules/src/README.md

 2. updates its reasoning engine with such rules, and
 3. generates reasoning-based consistency reports on user generated queries over arbitrary RDF Data Cubes.

-The generated reports flag any incosistent data points with respect to the rules using the [Open Annotation Data Model](http://www.openannotation.org/spec/core/) and [PROV](http://www.w3.org/TR/prov-primer/).
+The generated reports flag any incosistent data points with respect to the rules using the [Open Annotation Data Model](http://www.openannotation.org/spec/core/) and [PROV](http://www.w3.org/TR/prov-primer/) W3C standards.

 ## Installation

+QBsistent requires a separate install of Stardog, with a valid license.
+Community and developer licenses can be obtained for free at http://www.stardog.com

+1. Unzip Stardog anywhere (`$STARDOG_HOME`) and copy the license file to `$STARDOG_HOME/bin/`
+2. Make sure the Stardog server works: `./$STARDOG_HOME/bin/stardog-admin server start; ./$STARDOG_HOME/bin/stardog-admin server stop`
+3.

 ## Configuration

 ## Usage

-`./QBsistent.py` (after customizing `config.ini`)
+`./QBsistent.py`

+## Requirements

+- R >= 3.0.2
+- Python >= 2.7.6, with modules
+  -